bliseu/bliseu.github.io/_pages/about.md

 # 🔥 News
+- *2024.12.19*: &nbsp;🎉🎉 "Thickness effect on the evolution of superconducting properties in FeSe0.4Te0.6 thin films" has been accepted by Superconductor Science and Technology.
 - *2024.12.04*: &nbsp;🎉🎉 "Theoretical prediction of high-temperature superconductivity in SrAuH3 at ambient pressure" has been published at PRB.  [**Phys.
 Rev. B 110, 214504 (2024)**](https://doi.org/10.1103/PhysRevB.110.214504).
 - *2024.11.26*: &nbsp;🎉🎉 "Theoretical prediction of high-temperature superconductivity in SrAuH3 at ambient pressure" has been accepted by PRB.  [**Link**](https://journals.aps.org/prb/accepted/58070Of2H5a15253429733f745c2c0f2b2403f3b9).
 - *2024.10.10*: &nbsp;🎉🎉 "Iron doping effect on superconducting properties of FexSe0.4Te0.6 thin films" has been published in Applied Surface Science.  [**Applied Surface Science, 2024, 161481**](https://doi.org/10.1016/j.apsusc.2024.161481).